tystan/deltacompshiny/README.md

 ## Description

-This is a Shiny App (interactive webpage) that allows the user to input a test file (csv, tsv, txt files) and apply compositional data analysis via a point-and-click interface.
+This is a Shiny App (interactive webpage) that allows the user to input a text file of compositional data (csv, tsv, txt files) and apply compositional data analysis via a point-and-click interface.

 This is to allow non R users to access the functionality contained in the [`deltacomp` package](https://github.com/tystan/deltacomp) by simply using a web interface.